 Gardner - South Wilmington is a very small town located in the state of Illinois.
 With a population of 3,633 people and just one neighborhood, Gardner - South Wilmington is the 429th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Gardner - South Wilmington is generally considered to be a blue-collar town.
-39.88% of the Gardner - South Wilmington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gardner - South Wilmington is a blue-collar town, with 39.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gardner - South Wilmington is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Gardner - South Wilmington who work in office and administrative support (11.20%), healthcare (9.28%), and management occupations (7.53%).

 In Gardner - South Wilmington, however, the average commute to work is quite long.
 On average, people spend 32.06 minutes each day getting to work, which is significantly higher than the national average.